StevenClontz/prof.clontz.org/classes/2019/01/ma238/index.md

 * **C**: **36✓**
 * **D**: **30✓**

-## Textbook and Resources

-Much of the material for this course will be provided on this website.

-Homework will be assigned from [MyLabsPlus][mlp], which will be assigned as described below.
-The physical textbook will not be required for this course, but may be used by students for additional reference/practice.

-The use of any calculator is allowed, as long as it does not support communication functionality or internet connectivity.
+## Active/Inactive Students

+By default all students are considered **Active** in the course.
+However, students that meet any of the following criteria may be designated as **Inactive**:

+- Accumulating two unexcused absences within three weeks of each other.
+- Failing a Readiness Quiz.
+- Receiving excessive negative feedback on a Peer Evaluation Survey (or neglecting to complete it).

+Such students may be returned
+to Active status by making an appointment and meeting with the instructor and signing a contract to address the issues that caused them to fall Inactive.
+A student that becomes Inactive three times will remain Inactive permanently for the semester.

 ## Teams

 **Teams** will be organized near the beginning of the semester.
-All class activities will be done within teams, allowing students to master the course standards in an environment where they may discuss topics and ask questions freely with their peers and the instructor.
+Much of our class meetings will be spent in teams completing activities related to the material, allowing students to master the course standards in an environment where they may discuss topics and ask questions freely with their peers and the instructor.

-## Active/Inactive Students

-By default all students are considered **Active** in the course.
-However, students that fail to sufficiently participate in the course (as described below) will be designated as **Inactive**.
-Inactive students lose certain privileges (as described below).

-Students may be returned
-to Active status by making an appointment and meeting with the instructor and discuss the issues that caused the student to fall into Inactive status.
-Reinstatement of Active status is at the discretion of the instructor.
+If two or more students from the class submit a request to the instructor by email to do so, a
+**Peer Evaluation Survey** will be conducted to allow teammates to provide anonymous feedback to each other.

 ## Attendance